Morton Grove, IL Fitness Equipment Retailer - Fitness Warehouse Deals

 YOUR SPACE?

-I can't tell you how many times we got to the end of a demonstration and had a customer love a piece, then at the last moment they say "I have to measure!".
-Don't be that person, figure out your space before you embark on your cario or strength hunt, that way you won't waste time or money.
+I can't tell you how many times we got to the end of a demonstration and had a customer love a piece, then at the last moment say, "I have to take some measurements first!"
+Don't be that person!
+Figure out your space BEFORE you embark on your cardio or strength hunt.
+That way you won't waste time or money.

-3. Put it in a room with good "flow", not next to a water heater, prepare a space that will encourage you to use it the most, the whole point
+3. Placement - Put it in a room with good "flow," not next to a water heater.
+Prepare a space that will encourage you to use it the most.
+That’s the whole point!

-4. Delivery.
-Remember you are ordering heavy equipment going up 3 flights of stairs with a 400 poiund (bulky) machine is challenging.
+4. Delivery - Remember, you are ordering heavy equipment!
+Going up 3 flights of stairs with a 400-pound (bulky) machine is challenging.
+Consider the weight of the machine.

-5. Garages.
-Remember, there are rodents and other "environmental factors" that will decrease the life expentancy of cardio machines in garages
+5. Garages – Please take note that in many cases there are rodents and other "environmental factors'' which will decrease the life expectancy of cardio machines when placed in garages.

 x